Post-Traumatic Stress Disorder and Addiction

 Nearly three-quarters of those surviving violent or abusive trauma report alcohol use disorders.

-Following a traumatic experience, the brain produces less endorphins, one of the chemicals that help us feel happy.
+Following a traumatic experience, the brain produces fewer endorphins, one of the chemicals that help us feel happy.
 People with PTSD may turn to alcohol and other mood-enhancing drugs, which increase endorphin levels.
 Over time, they may come to rely on drugs to relieve all of their feelings of depression, anxiety and irritability.

 People with PTSD are more prone to violent outbursts and panic attacks, which can be difficult for family and friends to witness.
 Feelings of guilt over these outbursts can drive those with PTSD to self-medicate with drugs and alcohol.
 Continued use of alcohol or other drugs in this way can lead to an addiction.